xinzhang/react-car-catalog/README.md

 - npm run test

 ## Running with docker-compose <recommended>
-(Notes: there seems to be issue with create-react-app working with node 9 for now, so it is recommended to running the app with docker.)
+(Notes: there seems to be issues with create-react-app working with node 9 for now, so it is recommended to running the app with docker compose.
+Some pakcage will stop node 9 to run npm install)

-### docker-compose up
+- docker-compose up
-### Then browse the application from http://localhost:3500
+- browse the application from http://localhost:3500

-#### Docker
+## Docker
 docker image build -t xz/car-catalog .
 docker run -d -p 3500:3000 xz/car-catalog:latest